-We will compare the full model, $\varepsilon_{g}=P_{g,\rm lens}/P_{\rm T}$, with the single-mode model efficiency\cite{Gregersen:10}: where $\gamma_{g}=P_{g,\rm HE_{11},lens}/P_{\rm HE_{11}}$ is the transmission coefficient of the fundamental mode. $\beta_{\rm HE_{11}}$ is the $\beta$ factor of the infinite structure and $r_{1,1,b}$ is the modal reflection of the fundamental mode at the bottom interface.
-In the derivation of the SMM of Eq. (\ref{effSMM}), it is assumed that the top reflection is close to 0.
-In supplementary (\ref{supp_nano}), we show that the maximum reflection of the fundamental mode at the bottom interface is obtained at $t_{\rm SiO_2}=\SI{6}{nm}$ for all the different numbers of rings (including no ring).
-We also show how $\gamma_{g}$ changes as a function of the tapering angle, $\theta$, and the $\mathrm{NA}$.
-Additionally, we show that the top reflection approaches 0 for small tapering angles, but does increase for larger tapering angles.
+The physics of the photonic nanowire is in general well described \cite{Gregersen:10, Claudon2010, Claudon13, Munsch2013, Gregersen2016} using an SMM allowing for direct physical insight into the governing physics.
+In the following, we will compare simulations of the collection efficiency obtained using the full model, $\varepsilon_{g}(\mathrm{NA})=P_{g,\rm lens}(\mathrm{NA})/P_{\rm T}$, with the prediction, $\varepsilon_{g,\rm SMM}(\mathrm{NA})$, of the (nanowire) SMM given by where $\gamma_{g}(\mathrm{NA})=P_{g,\rm HE_{11},lens}(\mathrm{NA})/P_{\rm HE_{11}}$ is the transmission coefficient of the fundamental $\mathrm{HE}_{11}$ mode taking into account an overlap with a Gaussian profile \cite{Munsch2013}, $\beta_{\infty}$ is the $\beta$ factor of the corresponding infinite-length nanowire structure, and $r_{1,1,\mathrm{b}}$ is the modal reflection of the fundamental $\mathrm{HE}_{11}$ mode at the bottom interface.
+In the derivation of the SMM, we assume that the background emission into radiation modes $P_{\rm R}$ of the finite structure is well approximated by that of the infinite structure, and we assume that the top reflectivity $r_{1,1,\rm t}$ at the interface between the nanowire segment and the taper is zero.
+We present the detailed dependence of $\gamma_{g}$ on the tapering angle $\theta$ and on the $\mathrm{NA}$ in Supplementary (S9), and we show that $r_{1,1,\rm t}$ indeed approaches 0 for small tapering angles.
+Furthermore, we show that the bottom reflectivity $r_{1,1,\rm b}$ is maximized at $t_{\rm SiO_2}=\SI{6}{nm}$ for all ring configurations.

-The vertical position of the dipole also needs to be determined and it should be placed at an antinode.
-For small angles of $\theta$, the reflection of the fundamental mode at the top interface is approximately 0 and in this case there is no condition for the top height, $h_{\rm t}$.
-However, when the angle increases there will be a reflection and within the picture of a single-mode model both the top and bottom height, $h_{\rm b}$ and $h_{\rm t}$, need to satisfy:

-where $\beta_1$ is the propagation constant of the fundamental mode. $n_{\rm b}$ ($n_{\rm t}$) thus determines the number of antinodes from the bottom (top) interface to the position of the dipole.
-Within the single-mode model, the choice of $n_{\rm b,t}$ should have minimum influence on the performance of the structure, but as we will show it can indeed influence both the efficiency and the $\beta$ factor (shown in supplementary (\ref{supp_nano})) thereby deviating from the single-mode model.
-As such we have tested the combined set of $n_{\rm b,t}\in [1,2,3,4]$ resulting in a total of 16 combinations.